supersonic9/tennis-calculator/README.md

 ## Solution Details & Rationale
 - the application is written in Javascript, using Node.js
 - Jest is used as the testing framework and a TDD approach was utilised.
 Tests were written and failed prior to writing the relevant code to make them pass and then inserting these chunks into the relevant functions and files
 - the calculator's implementation is designed around the concept that splitting the scores data into an array of objects representing each match would be the easiest way to handle queries, particularly if uploading a file with many matches.
-On reflection, employing a line-reader may be a better approach and I'd be interested to hear feedback on this
-- the design is intended to support uploading files with many matches - not just 1 or 2 - and users being able to write and upload their own txt files
+- the design is intended to support uploading files with many matches and users being able to write and upload their own txt files
 - the two major functions - one to determine the winner of a match, another to determine a player's total games won and lost - and their associated tests were kept in a seperate folder, primarily to keep the app.js and app.test.js files leaner and easier to read
 - a focus was given to error messaging and attempting to provide useful, contextual feedback to users if their input created an error